How Toe Spacers Can Help Restore Your Feet

 Squished toes can be changed, but it’s a long term project.
 To restore space between the toes, foot mobility, and foot strength, we need to add forces that gradually return the foot bones to the place they belong.

-Although exercises and barefoot walking are a big piece of the puzzle, this is one of the few times when there’s a shortcut: toe spreaders.
+Although exercises and barefoot walking are a big piece of the puzzle, this is one of the few times when there’s a shortcut: toe spacers.

-Toe spreaders are little devices that fit between the toes and hold them spread apart.
+Toe spacers are contraptions that fit between the toes and hold them spread apart.
 You instantly get better circulation, and as you walk around in them, your toe bones and muscles gradually restored to better alignment.

 Hooray for easy fixes!